-Travel by bus between Prague, Czechia and Dresden, Germany is: Restricted.
+Travel between Prague, Czechia and Dresden, Germany by bus is: Partially open.

-The above information was last checked on 6/20/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus between Prague and Dresden closer to your date of departure here
+The information above was last checked on 9/16/21.
+Remember to review the latest COVID-19 travel safety regulations for your bus to Dresden from Prague as this information can change.

-Reentry to Czechia is allowed for: Entry is restricted for citizens and permanent residents of Germany
+Entry into Czechia is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/20/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Prague from Dresden here.
+Last checked on 9/13/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Prague from Dresden.

-Some of the Prague bus stations to Dresden you can start your journey from include Praha, Hlavní Nádraží, Prague, ÚAN Florenc and Prague, Nádraží Veleslavín.
-Similarly, some of the arrival bus stations in Dresden include Dresden, Hauptbahnhof, Dresden, Hauptbahnhof and Dresden, Flughafen Dresden.
+When taking a bus from Prague, you have a couple of bus stations you can depart from including Praha, Hlavní Nádraží, Prague, ÚAN Florenc and Prague, Nádraží Veleslavín.
+When you arrive in Dresden, your bus can arrive in bus stations including Dresden, Hauptbahnhof, Dresden, Hauptbahnhof and Dresden, Flughafen Dresden.

 Here are some other resources that might have the information you need